telerik/xamarin-forms-docs/nativecontrols/android/chart/chart-overview.md

 Each chart can support different [behaviors]({% slug chart-behaviors-overview %} "Read more about behaviors in Chart"), which allow a certain interactivity.
 A behavior is generally an abstraction that handles user input in a **RadChartView** instance and optionally provides visual feedback upon some action.
 Currently **RadChartView** supports the following behavior:

 * [PanAndZoomBehavior]({% slug chart-behaviors-panzoom %} "Read more about PanAndZoomBehavior"): This behavior handles touch events to enable panning and zooming of the associated chart plot area.
+* [TrackballBehavior]({%slug chart-android-behaviors-trackball %}): This behavior is responsible for rendering concise information about several data points in a small popup which displays over its relevant data points.
+A vertical line is also drawn through the data points for maximum clarity.
+* [TooltipBehavior]({%slug chart-android-behaviors-tooltip %}): This behavior is used for rendering concise information about a data point in a small popup.
+* [ChartSelectionBehavior]({%slug chart-android-behaviors-selection %}): Handles selecting and deselecting of either data points or series.

 ## Grid

-**RadChartView** allows custom decoration over its plot area.
-You can adds lines and stripes which connect the tick of each axis.
-You can set a new grid with the method **setGrid(CartesianChartGrid)** in your chart instance.
+RadChartView allows custom decoration over its plot area.
+You can add lines and stripes which connect the ticks of each axis.
+You can create a new **CartesianChartGrid** and set it to the **Grid** property of your Chart instance.
 Read the [Grid Section]({% slug chart-grid %} "Read more about Grid in RadChartView") for more information.

 ## Palettes

-The [Chart Palettes]({% slug chart-palettes %} "Read more about Palttes in Chart") are a set of predefined values that you can use to set colors of a chart. **RadChartView** gives you options to define your own palettes and to use the ones we have prepared for you as well: "Light" and "Dark".
+The [Chart Palettes]({% slug chart-palettes %} "Read more about Palettes in Chart") are a set of predefined values that you can use to set colors of a chart. **RadChartView** gives you options to define your own palettes and to use the ones we have prepared for you as well: "Light" and "Dark".

 ## Annotations